 The exiled priests supported the teachings of Origin, which were incompatible with Orthodox Christianity.
+For this reason, they were condemned by the patriarch.
 Theophilus made the same accusation against John, who hosted these priests known as the Tall Brothers.

-On these great accusations, a Council of clergy gathered to reveal who was right.
+Constantinople was in conflict with Alexandria, and there were great accusations.
+Council of clergy gathered to reveal who was right.
 John, who had many enemies among the influential people, was exiled by the decision of the council.
 Of course, Empress Aelia Eudoxia had an impact on the outcome of this trial against John.

 John Chrysostom was exiled into Anatolia.
 However, the night he left the city, there was a terrible earthquake.
 Everyone was scared, including the Empress.
 This disaster was interpreted by the people of the city as the wrath of God.
 Therefore, John was recalled and his position and reputation restored.
 But peace would not last long.